igwgames/nes-starter-kit/guide/section_5/writing_assembly_functions.md

 you get here? :)

 TODO: Don't forget code bank stuffs
-TODO: .import .export
 TODO: Reference shiru docs (directly and for anything I missed)

 ## Create a function Definition

 First, we'll start with the basics.
 Create a new header file to put your function into.
+This will allow us to call them from C code.
 Next, figure out what your function is going to look like.
 To demonstrate, here are two functions we will define further down.

 **NOTE**: These example functions are not useful; there are features built into neslib for these.
 They are simply examples!